The prices shown do not include case, shipping and tax (if due).

 I can ship my instruments worldwide.
 Please note that the instruments always travel at the customers risk.
 The customer should insure the transportation.

 Import custom duties, taxes, and any brokerage fees, which may be charged, are not included in the instrument’s price or shipping cost.
 These charges are the buyer's responsibility.
 These charges are calculated and billed separately by customs once they receive the package.
-Import duty and tax are usually collected by the courier (UPS or DHL) on behalf of the tax authority of the customer's country.
+Import duty and tax are usually collected by the courier (UPS, DHL or FedEx) on behalf of the tax authority of the customer's country.

 N.B.
-Prices shown refer to fundamental models: ebony veneered neck and pegbox and ebony fingerboard (where differently not stated), pear wood pegs, medium figured woods and so on.
-The woods I use on my instruments are: maple (bird's-eye, flamed or quilted), rosewood (indian, madagascar or sierra [Machaerium Villosum]), kingwood, holly wood, lace wood, blood wood, bois de rose (dalbergia maritima), hornbeam, mountain mahogany, cornel, pear wood, plum, ebony, alpine spruce, snakewood, poplar, beech, boxwood, cypress, yew.
-Please inquire for alternative woods, materials or decorations (e.g. I can supply mountain mahogany and holly pegs).
-I use Pyramid strings as standard.
-Gut or Nylgut strings are available as well and the instruments priced accordingly.
+Prices shown refer to fundamental models: ebony veneered neck and pegbox and ebony fingerboard (where differently not stated), plum or pear wood pegs, medium figured woods and so on.
+The woods I use on my instruments are: maple (bird's-eye, flamed or quilted), rosewood (indian*, madagascar* or sierra [Machaerium Villosum]), kingwood*, holly wood, lace wood, blood wood, bois de rose* (dalbergia maritima), hornbeam, mountain mahogany, cornel, pear wood, plum, ebony, alpine spruce, snakewood, poplar, beech, boxwood, cypress, yew.
+Please inquire for alternative woods, materials or decorations (e.g. I can supply mountain mahogany pegs).
+I use Aquila nylgut or Pyramid strings as standard.
+Gut or 'Red Series' loaded nylgut strings are available as well and the instruments priced accordingly.